Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 # Low-Pass-Filter

-Simple low pass filter based on sampling theory.
-This library allows the user to specify a Filter Bandwidth in Hertz and a Sampling Rate in seconds.
+Simple low pass filter (LPF) based on sampling theory.

+This library allows the user to specify the filter bandwidth in hertz (Hz) of the LPF.
+The LPF will then calculate the response based on the sample time between calls.
+Multiple LPFs may be cascaded together.

+If sample time is not an issue, then the LPF can be created using a simple alpha value which ranges from 0.0 to 1.0.
+A value of 0.0 is no filtering.

 ##Synopsis